ZakharovVitaly/subprocess-example/README.md

-Simple example how to prevent shell ingections in Python Shell wrappers.
+Simple example how to prevent shell injections in Python Shell wrappers.
 This is a wrapper for "ps" system utility which can be used for checking processes of partucular user (or all available) but do not use shell special sequences to inject maliscious commands.